About the Festival

 The plays are staged in Vanier Park on Vancouver's waterfront, in open-ended tents against a spectacular backdrop of mountains, sea and sky.
 The Mainstage tent seats 742 patrons and offers two productions staged in repertory from end of June through September.
 The 240-seat Douglas Campbell Studio Stage was added in 1999 as a venue for the lesser-known plays in Shakespeare's canon or innovative stagings of his greater works.
 In addition to its Shakespeare productions, Bard offers many ancillary activities including opera concerts and specialty workshops and forums.
 The tented 'Bard Village' offers a range of patron services including concessions, bar and boutique.

-Over the years Bard on the Beach attendance has grown significantly from 6,000 patrons in 1990 to more than 90,000 patrons in 2009.
-Over a million patrons have enjoyed the Bard experience over its 23 seasons.
-Its budget has increased from $35,000 in 1990 to $4 million in 2012.
-The programming has of course expanded from one play to four, and from 34 performances to almost 200 two decades later.
+Over the years Bard on the Beach attendance has grown significantly from 6,000 patrons in 1990 to more than 89,000 patrons in 2013.
+Over 1.3 million patrons have enjoyed the Bard experience over its 24 seasons.
+Its budget has increased from $35,000 in 1990 to $4 million in 2013.
+The programming has of course expanded from one play to four, and from 34 performances to almost 200 two and a half decades later.
 In 2003, through a collaboration with Mission Hill Family Estate winery called 'Bard in the Vineyard', Bard on the Beach also presented a production in the Okanagan for the month of August.

 Through its constantly expanding community outreach, Bard hosts the immensely popular Young Shakespeareans Summer Workshops for youth and teens on site during the summer, and Bard in the Classroom workshops for students and teachers during the school term.
 Artistic Director Christopher Gaze spreads enthusiasm for the magic of Shakespeare's plays through frequent guest appearances at corporate, scholastic and private events.